CruGlobal/cru-ansible-modules/README.md

 ```

-### redologs
+### redologs - Redo Logs (FLUSH or RESIZE)

 This module is used to flush redo logs prior to taking a backup, or to resize redo logs.

 FLUSH:
+Regarless of what supposed to happen when a database is shutdown for backup, we've experienced times when all archivelogs were not written to disk.
+By running this before a hot or cold backup, this will ensure all archivelogs are flushed to disk before the backup.

-It looks at the current state and executes 'ALTER SYSTEM ARCHIVE LOG CURRENT' commands until all archivelogs have cycled and flushed their contents to disk.
+The module looks at the current state and executes 'ALTER SYSTEM ARCHIVE LOG CURRENT' commands until all archivelogs have cycled and flushed their contents to disk.

 RESIZE:
-Resizes redo logs to whatever size is passed.
+Resizes redo logs to whatever size is provided in the parameters.

 ```
   Call from Ansible playbook: